Sample Thank You Emails for Employees and Coworkers

 Templates for Your Own Use

-Thank you, emails don't have to be long and involved.
+Thank you, emails don't have to be lengthy and involved.
 They just need to follow the guidelines for effective employee recognition so that they have maximum impact.
 Quick emails that thank an employee or coworker are treasured and show respect to the recipient.
 Here are several thank you emails that you can use as templates and tailor to meet your own needs.

 Quick Thank You Emails